 Tip #3: Work on your curb appeal

-First impressions are made at the curb, so make sure your home doesn’t I’ve heard too many stories of would-be buyers driving up to a home for sale, only to speed away before ever stepping foot on the ground all because of a horrible first impression.
+First impressions are made at the curb, so make sure your home doesn’t fall short.
+I’ve heard too many stories of would-be buyers driving up to a home for sale, only to speed away before ever stepping foot on the ground, all because of a horrible first impression.

 Make sure buyers make it past the front door by dedicating enough attention and detail to your home’s exterior.
 Strategically placed and well-maintained landscaping goes a long way towards amping up your home’s outward appearance.
 Give your weathered trim and front door new life by applying a fresh coat of paint, and consider using a pressure washer to excavate dirt that’s taken up residence on your sidewalk, driveway and porches.